Table of contents

 Currently, the team at Metropole's Brisbane office is finding property investor activity to be strong, particularly for houses, and not only coming from locals but from interstate investors who see a strong upside in Brisbane property prices as well as favourable rental returns.

-However, there is not one Queensland property market, nor one southeast Queensland property market, and different locations are performing differently and are likely to continue to do so.
+However, it is important to note that there is not one Queensland property market, nor one southeast Queensland property market, and different locations are performing differently and are likely to continue to do so.

 Houses remain a firm favourite of prospective home hunters, with demand rising post-lockdown and it remains significantly elevated compared to last year.